totravel/minidocx/README.md

 English | [简体中文](./README-zh_CN.md)

-minidocx is a portable and easy-to-use C++ library for creating Microsoft Word Document (.docx).
+minidocx is a portable and easy-to-use C++ library for creating Microsoft Word Document (.docx) from scratch.
 It is designed to be simple and small enough.
 So, you can grab these 2 files and compile them into your project.

 ## Requirements